marplemr/wt-js-libs/README.md

 // You need to deploy the index and the hotel first.
 See test/utils/migrations
 // for inspiration.
 import WTLibs from '@windingtree/wt-js-libs';
-import InMemoryAccessor from '@windingtree/off-chain-accessor-in-memory';
+import InMemoryAdapter from '@windingtree/off-chain-adapter-in-memory';

 const libs = WTLibs.createInstance({
   dataModelOptions: {
     provider: 'http://localhost:8545',
   },
   offChainDataOptions: {
-    accessors: {
+    adapters: {
-      // This is how you plug-in any off-chain data accessor you want.
+      // This is how you plug-in any off-chain data adapter you want.
       json: {
         options: {
           // some: options
         }
         create: (options) => {
-          return new InMemoryAccessor(options);
+          return new InMemoryAdapter(options);
         },
       },
     },